I Spy with My Little Eye: Analysis and Detection of Spying Browser Extensions

 \subsection{Modus Operandi of Spying Extensions}

 \subsubsectitle{\textbf{Information Tracked.}} Table~\ref{tab:infotrack} shows the different types of user information tracked by spying extensions.
 We find that most of the extensions steal browsing history of users (\ie complete URLs of sites visited), albeit there are two extensions that only track domains visited by the users.
 Information about browsing history can provide access to sensitive and private documents on services like Google Drive, Dropbox and Pastebin where a document can be accessed by anyone with a link to the document.
 We also found extensions stealing IP address, geolocation, and social media access tokens.
-Extensions were using social media access tokens to access private information of users such as photos, posts, closed groups and private messages.
-Overall, once stolen, the user has no control over how any of this data is further used.
+In all cases, we found explicit code to steal such information.
+In fact, extensions were using social media access tokens to access private information of users, such as photos and posts with limited privacy settings.

 \subsubsectitle{\textbf{Spying Behavior.}} To understand how a spying extension works, we investigate the following aspects: (1) ability to access specific types of sensitive user information, (2) ability to store information (may not be used always), (3) ability to send tracked information to a remote server, (4) remote entities stealing the information, and (5) Remote Command-and-Control (CnC) setup used by spying extensions.